SwiftAstrophysics/CFitsIO/Readme.md

 Currently SPM does not add the necessary build settings when generating the Xcode project.
 To fix building in Xcode add the following to the build settings:

 **Search Paths/Library Search Paths:**
 Add the location of the cfitsio library to the library search paths.
-For example, if the library is installed via homebrew: `"/usr/local/Cellar/cfitsio/3.370/lib"`
+For example, if the library is installed via homebrew: `"/usr/local/Cellar/cfitsio/<cfitsio version>/lib"`

 **Swift Compiler/Search Paths/Import Paths:**
-Add the location of the module map for cfitsio: `${SRCROOT}/Packages/CFitsIO-1.0.0`
+Add the location of the module map for cfitsio: `${SRCROOT}/Packages/CFITSIO-<CFITSIO version>`

 MacOS Installation Instructions